dexplo/dataframe_image/README.md

+# dataframe_image

-# dataframe_image - a package to embed pandas DataFrames into pdf and markdown documents
+A package to embed pandas DataFrames into pdf and markdown documents.

 ## Installation